 Run your machine at a medium to fast pace, moving your fabric underneath the needle.
 The stitch length is determined by the speed of your machine and the movement of your hands as you guide the fabric through the machine.
 The quicker the machine goes compared to your hand movement, the smaller the stitches will be.
 If you run your machine slowly and move the fabric quickly, your stitches will be too large and curves will become jagged.

 Note: You do not have to run your machine at the highest speed, just stitch as fast as you can comfortably.
-Remember, you need to be in control of your machine, not have your machine in control of you.
+It is actually easier to stitch a little quicker than it is slower as long as you have control of your machine.
+Do not let your machine control you.

 If you see loops on the back like this, it means the thread is not in the tension disks properly.
 Remove your top thread and re-thread your machine, ensuring the presser foot is in the up position.